andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 - Background work state and queue style data could be managed separately.
 The team had previously created a separate Postgres database to manage the state of background work.

 ## Christmas 2024 Retrospective
 Unfortunately on Christmas Day 2024, the team, platform, and customers faced a significant outage.
-A root cause analysis revealed that the main contributor was running out of space on the DLV, due to the growth of write ahead logs (WAL) filling it up.
+A root cause analysis revealed that the main contributor was running out of space on the DLV, due to the growth of write-ahead logs (WAL) filling it up.

 The team had provisioned a [Dedicated Log Volume (DLV)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.dlv.html) offering lower latency as a dedicated volume for WAL log storage.